-The lathe is defined as the machine tool, which used for different machining operation such as turning, facing, threading etc.
+The lathe is defined as the machine tool, which is used for different machining operations such as turning, facing, threading, etc.

-According to Wikipedia, a lathe is a tool that rotates the workpiece about an axis of rotation to perform various operations such as cutting, sanding, knurling, drilling, deformation, facing, and turning, with tools that are applied to the workpiece to create an object with symmetry about that axis.
+A lathe machine is a machine that holds the workpiece on a chuck and tool on a toolpost, the lathe machine rotates the workpiece about an axis to perform different operations such as turning, facing, chamfering, thread cutting, knurling, drilling, and more with tools that are applied to the workpiece to design an object with symmetry about that axis.

 The main function of a lathe is to remove the metal from a workpiece to give a required size and shape.
-In lathe machine, tool is held and a workpiece is rotating about an axis rotation to perform various operations with different tools.
+In a lathe machine, the tool is held, and a workpiece is rotating about an axis rotation to perform various operations with different tools.

 - Feed mechanism